Why am I Losing Inches but Not Weight?

-Let’s say if you are 160 pound lady and have actually lost 5 pounds of muscle, it may not even be noticeable.
-On the contrary, if you lose 10 inches off waist you would look like a different person!
+Let’s say if you are a 160-pound lady and have actually lost 5 pounds of muscle, it may not even be noticeable.
+On the contrary, if you lose 10 inches off your waist you would look like a different person!

-Therefore, if your objective is to lose fat like 99.9% of people who need to drop weight, inches are way better reflection of your outcome.
-However, if both pounds and inches drops – congratulations!
+Therefore, if your objective is to lose fat like 99.9% of people who need to drop weight, inches are a way better reflection of your outcome.
+However, if both pounds and inches drop – congratulations!
 You’re doing great!

-And in fact, if you have actually been losing a great amount of pounds but not the similar amount of inches, you may need to rethink about your method.
-In this situation you have to change the way you exercise and eat.
+And in fact, if you have actually been losing a great number of pounds but not a similar amount of inches, you may need to rethink your method.
+In this situation, you have to change the way you exercise and eat.

-Losing weight (fat or muscle) lowers my BMI, and a lower BMI means I’m healthier anyways.
-So why do I have to give a crap about all of this?
+Losing weight (fat or muscle) lowers my BMI, and a lower BMI means I’m healthier anyway.
+So why do I have to care about all of this?

-Fat – when triggers your hormones – makes you feel hungry ofter.
+Fat – when triggers your hormones – makes you feel hungry after.

 Fat makes you look flabby and weak.